ddri/openqase/docs/admin-publishing-workflow.md

 # Admin Publishing Workflow Documentation

 This document outlines how the publishing workflow is implemented for content types in the admin panel, using Algorithms as the reference implementation.
-The same patterns can be applied to other content types like Personas, Industries, and Case Studies.
+The same patterns can be applied to other content types like Personas, Industries, Blog posts, and Case Studies.

 ## Table of Contents